In a Post-Hegelian Spirit

 10. Rethinking Relationality: Theologies of Becoming

 11. In a Post-Hegelian Spirit: Divine Becoming and Discontent

-The scope of Dorrien's book is enormous, running from Kant, Hegel, and Schleiermacher to liberation theology to Whiteheadian process theology.
-It is a book that truly deserves to be called a tour de force.~David Ray Griffin, Emeritus Professor of Philosophy of Religion and Theology, Claremont School of Theology and Claremont Graduate University
+Dorrien’s book exemplifies liberal theology and its scope is enormous, running from Kant, Hegel, and Schleiermacher to liberation theology to Whiteheadian process theology.
+It is a book that truly deserves to be called a tour-de-force.~David Ray Griffin, Emeritus Professor of Philosophy of Religion and Theology, Claremont School of Theology and Claremont Graduate University

-This narrative of modern Western thought is comprehensive and nuanced, yet also exemplifies Dorrien's characteristic clarity.
-A thorough delight to read, Dorrien is deeply insightful and thought-provoking as he challenges us here to rethink what the tradition of Kant and Hegel contributes to our efforts to live well in our time.
+Brilliant!
+A thorough delight to read, Dorrien is deeply insightful, thought-provoking, comprehensive, and nuanced.
 If ever a book deserved to be called a tour-de-force, it is this one.~Mary Doak, Professor of Theology and Religious Studies, University of San Diego